jrburke/htemplate/README.md

 ## todo

 Tests:
-* Test sub-functions.
-* Test option.
-* Test object that has a toString
 * Test two different instances of same custom element, should get different binding IDs, so they can be nested.
 * If data-x attribute, then do not do prop work, toString always.